stevedonovan/winapi/readme.md

     winapi.sleep(-1)

 Like timers and file notifications, this server runs in its own thread so we have to put the main thread to sleep.
 This function is passed a callback and a pipe name; pipe names must look like '\\\\.\\pipe\\NAME' and the default name is '\\\\.\\pipe\\luawinapi'.
-The callback receives a file object - in this case we use @{File.read_async} to play nice with other Lua threads.
+The callback receives a file object - in this case we use @{File:read_async} to play nice with other Lua threads.
 Multiple clients can have open connections in this way, up to the number of available pipes.

 The client can connect in a very straightforward way: